 - Information on educational opportunities (both for professionals and families)

 - HELP Program In-service presentations for teams on adoption/permanency considerations and MN ADOPT services

 - Ongoing, FREE, easily-accessible support

 We also encourage you to explore the Resources for Professionals page!

 More Information & Resources

-- Inclusion in a state-wide, select community of adoption experienced clinicians (with option of being included on the MN ADOPT Therapist Resource Webpage).
+- Inclusion in a state-wide, select community of experienced clinicians (with option of being included on the MN ADOPT Therapist Resource Webpage).